 It is very likely that more of Joseph Martin’s sons served with the Moccasin Rangers.
 However, they must not have made it as far into the war as the time of the organization of the 19th Virginia Cavalry Regiment.
-Joseph Martin’s son George served with the Moccasin Rangers when they were known as Company A of the 3rd Virginia State Line Regiment, however there is no trace of George Martin in the 19th Virginia Cavalry Regiment.
+Joseph Martin’s son George served with the Moccasin Rangers when they were known as Company A of the 3rd Virginia State Line Regiment, but there is no trace of George Martin in the 19th Virginia Cavalry Regiment.

 Captain John Righter and Private Benjamin Koon Martin were not cousins, but they served together with their mutual cousins, the brothers First Lieutenant Ezekiel Martin, Private David Martin, and Private William F. Martin.
 It is unknown at exactly what point the Unionists took Private Benjamin Koon Martin as a prisoner of war, but he received his parole as such on April 30, 1865.
-Captain John Righter was captured as a “spy” in Harrison County on April 3, 1864 and was imprisoned at Wheeling, but escaped on July 18, 1865, after the war ended.
-He received his parole in Harrison County on August 8, and went home.
+Captain John Righter was captured as a “spy” in Harrison County on April 3, 1864 and was imprisoned at Wheeling, but escaped on July 18, 1865 after the war ended.
+He later reported to the Unionists, received his parole in Harrison County on August 8, and went home.
 Private Peter B. Righter evaded capture throughout his formal enlistment in the Confederate States Army, and received a full pardon from United States President Andrew Johnson on February 6, 1867.

 Righter’s men had served in nearly every Confederate unit associated with Marion County; as Company D of the 19th Virginia Cavalry Regiment, Company C of the 3rd Virginia State Line Regiment, and as Virginia State Ranger Company 4.
 Only two other Confederate regiments are associated with the men of Marion County, and First Lieutenant Ezekiel Martin had served in one of them, as a private in Company A of the 31st Virginia Infantry.
 As such, he and his Martin cousins of that company had served under the command of Marion County’s own William W. Arnett.